-Nancy Alamo, Ed.D., is in her 17th year as the President of Hispanic Educators Association of Nevada.
-She has worked for the Clark County School District (CCSD) in Las Vegas, NV for 22 years.
-The past four years she has served as Coordinator for the English Language Learner Division overseeing the Parent Involvement Project.
-Prior to that, she spent five years in HR for CCSD–Director for Substitute Services as well as Director of Applications/Recruitment of Licensed Personnel, including related services and diversity recruitment.
-She is currently a board member of Chicanos Por La Causa-Nevada, Goodwill of Southern Nevada, Nevada PTA, and a member of Alpha Delta Kappa (ADK) for educators.
-She earned her bachelor's degree in psychology with a minor in alcohol/drug studies, and her master's degree in counseling and master's degree in educational psychology from LMU.
-She earned her Ed.D. in educational leadership and minor in bilingual education from Nova Southeastern University.
-Nancy enjoys traveling, exercising, going to concerts, reading, and spending time with her pets, family, and friends.
+Nancy Alamo, Ed.D., ('91, '93, '94) has worked in education for over 25 years.
+She started as a bilingual teacher’s assistant in LAUSD, and has worked for the Clark County School District (CCSD) in Las Vegas, NV for 23 years.
+She has served the ELL/diverse student population as a bilingual school psychologist and in the administrative positions she has held: ELL Coordinator, ELL Director, Human Resources Director of Applications/Recruitment of related services and diversity recruitment, and later HR Director of Substitute Services.
+She has been the President of Hispanic Educators Association of Nevada for almost 2 decades.
+Other community board positions include: Chicanos Por La Causa-Nevada, Goodwill of Southern Nevada, PACT-NV, and member of Alpha Delta Kappa (ADK) for educators.
+She earned her bachelor's degree in psychology with a minor in alcohol/drug studies, and her master's degrees in counseling and educational psychology from LMU.
+She obtained her Ed.D. in educational leadership with a minor in bilingual education from Nova Southeastern University.
+Nancy enjoys traveling, going to concerts, reading, and spending time with her pets, family, and friends.

 Armando Wm.
 Argandoña recently retired from the Los Angeles Unified School District after 37 years of service as a preschool teacher in the School Readiness Language Development Program and a TK support teacher, among many other roles.
 He also served as a consultant/facilitator to the Family Literacy Support Network at the Los Angeles County Office of Education.
 Armando has experience as a PK-5 teacher, bilingual/school improvement coordinator, staff/curriculum developer, literacy coach, categorical program advisor, content expert within a bilingual support unit, school administrator, and director of the Conservatory of Fine Arts at CSULA.
 Armando is a past president of the California Kindergarten Association and a National Board Certified Teacher, Early Childhood Education Generalist.
 Armando is trilingual.
 He earned a bilingual certificate of competency and bachelor's degree from LMU and teaches in the TK/early childhood education certificate program at LMU.
 He earned his MFA in dance at CSULB and studied in Spain and France.
 His undergraduate studies include Lewis University in Illinois and Schiller College/La Universidad de Madrid.
 He works as an advocate for literacy and a parent educator with Bring Me a Book Foundation.
 He is a fourth term master of the Japanese floral art form of Ikebana (the Ohara School), and he continues his study of dance at the Colburn School in Downtown Los Angeles.

-Michael Cersosimo serves as the Assistant Director of the Center for Undergraduate Teacher Preparation within the School of Education at LMU.
+Michael Cersosimo, Ed.D., serves as the Assistant Director of the Center for Undergraduate Teacher Preparation within the School of Education at LMU.
 He has worked at LMU since 2010.
-He earned his master's degree in guidance and counseling from LMU and earned his B.F.A. in film production from Chapman University.
-He is currently pursuing an Ed.D. in educational leadership with a concentration in higher education administration at the University of Southern California.
-He is also a member of Alpha Sigma Nu and Kappa Delta Pi.
-In his free time, he volunteers at Venice Arts mentoring low income youth in filmmaking classes.
-He was honored last year for his volunteer work in the organization as a mentor.
+He earned his B.F.A. in film production from Chapman University and his M.A. in guidance and counseling from LMU.
+In 2018, he earned his Ed.D. in educational leadership with a concentration in higher education administration from USC.
+Dr. Cersosimo’s research interests include first-generation students and mentoring.
+He is a member of Alpha Sigma Nu, Kappa Delta Pi, and NACADA.
+In his free time, he volunteers at Venice Arts mentoring low-income youth in filmmaking classes.
+In 2014, he was honored for his volunteer work in the organization as an artist mentor.
 He also enjoys running marathons and listening to The Beatles.